 4. In the pot, add the garlic cloves, ancho chili powder, smoked paprika, crushed red pepper flakes, mustard powder, garlic powder and ground cloves.
 Stir around for 60 seconds.
 Then, spoon the entire contents of the pot into the high speed blender.
 Reserve the pot, because you will use it again.

 5. Blend everything in the high speed blender until completely smooth.
-Taste, and make adjustments, if needed (soy sauce? apple cider vinegar? salt?).
+Taste the barbecue sauce, and make adjustments, if needed (soy sauce? apple cider vinegar? salt?).
 Pour the contents of the blender back into the pot.
 Stir around.

 6. Cover the pot with a lid, and simmer over low heat for 20 minutes.
-Remove the lid, stir, and taste.
+Remove the lid, stir, and taste the medjool date barbecue sauce.
 Make adjustments to the flavor, if needed.
 Use in whatever and however you like!